mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 Scroll to the bottom and look for *Supported Features*.
 It shows it supports both *Monitor* and *AP* mode.

 ![linux wireless](/img/wifi/linux_wireless4.png){: .center-block :}

+### Ubuntu
+We will be doing everything in Ubuntu OS.
+If you are an Windows fan (like me!), then fear not, we will be using a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine), VMware specifically.